d-krupke/cpsat-primer/06_coding_patterns.md

 algorithm.
 In such cases, flexibility is crucial, making it beneficial to encapsulate both the model and the solver within a single class.
-This setup facilitates the dynamic addition of constraints and subsequent re-solving without needing to rebuild the entire model.
+This setup facilitates the dynamic addition of constraints and subsequent re-solving without needing to rebuild the entire model, potentially even utilizing warm-starting techniques to improve performance.

-**Implemented Changes:** We introduce the `KnapsackSolver` class, which encapsulates the entire setup and solving process of the knapsack problem:
+We introduce the `KnapsackSolver` class, which encapsulates the entire setup and solving process of the knapsack problem.
+We also use the opportunity to directly split the model-building into smaller methods, which can be useful for more complex models.

 ```python
 class KnapsackSolver: